 - 10. Who was the first non-Japanese to climb Mt.
 Fuji?

-1. The original meaning of Mt.
-Fuji was either Peerless Mountain, Immortal Mountain, or Inexhaustible Mountain
+1. The original meaning of Mount Fuji: Peerless Mountain, Immortal Mountain, or Inexhaustible Mountain

 Plenty of possibilities have been proposed regarding the origin of Mt.
 Fuji's name.
 Currently, the way it's written means Prosperous Mountain, but a popular theory says the name was originally written to mean Peerless Mountain (不二山), since it is a mountain that is like no other in Japan.